Table of Contents

 The reverse vesting provisions are here to avoid such a scenario – the point of reverse vesting is to establish conditions under which the leaving founder will have to relinquish part of or all of its shareholding.

 Non-disclosure agreement: protect your know-how and sensitive information

-A non-disclosure agreement or NDA is a legally binding agreement that two parties conclude if their collaboration includes the disclosure of sensitive information.
-NDAs can also be concluded in a trial phase when the parties are not sure if their aims and needs overlap to justify establishing more permanent cooperation.
+A non-disclosure agreement or NDA is a legally binding agreement that two parties conclude if their collaboration includes disclosing sensitive information.
+NDAs can also be concluded in a trial phase when the parties are unsure if their aims and needs overlap to justify establishing more permanent cooperation.

-The NDA aims to protect the sensitive information of the parties from being disclosed to third parties.
+The NDA aims to protect the parties’ sensitive information from being disclosed to third parties.
 The NDA may cover the disclosure of materials, intellectual property, know-how, business secrets, or other confidential information.

-The NDA will determine what kind of information is considered confidential, in which cases the disclosure thereof is permitted or prohibited, as well as the penalty for disclosure of confidential information.
+The NDA will determine what kind of information is considered confidential.
+In those cases, the disclosure thereof is permitted or prohibited, as well as the penalty for disclosure of confidential information.

-Without an NDA, there is very little protection against the use of the information and establishing the damages claim is an uphill battle.
-Hence, an NDA should be disclosed in all cases sensitive information is revealed.
+Without an NDA, there is very little protection against using the information, and establishing the damages claim is an uphill battle.
+Hence, an NDA should be disclosed when sensitive information is revealed.